nautechsystems/nautilus_trader/README.md

 Refer to the [Installation Guide](https://docs.nautilustrader.io/getting-started/installation) for other options and further details.

-## Makefile

-A `Makefile` is provided to automate most installation and build tasks.
-It provides the following targets:
-- `make install` -- Installs the package using poetry.
-- `make build` -- Runs the Cython build script.
-- `make clean` -- Cleans all none source artifacts from the repository.
-- `make clean-build` -- Runs `clean` and then `build`.
-- `make docs` -- Builds the internal documentation HTML using Sphinx.
-- `make pre-commit` -- Runs the pre-commit checks over all files.

 ## Examples

 Indicators and strategies can be developed in both Python and Cython (although if performance and latency sensitivity is import we recommend Cython).